-Q12.
+Q10.
 How were the college allocations of FWDF devised?

-Allocations are based on the estimated number of levy-paying employers, and their employees, in each college region; adjusted to reflect the uptake of funding in 2018-19.
-In liaison with the Scottish Government, SFC may adjust individual college allocations in-year if funding is underutilised and there is evidence of unmet demand elsewhere.
+Allocations are based on the estimated number of Levy-paying employers, and their employees, in each college region; adjusted to reflect the uptake of funding.
+In liaison with the Scottish Government, SFC may further adjust individual college allocations in-year if funding is underutilised and there is evidence of unmet demand elsewhere.

-Q13.
+Q11.
 What is the timeframe for funded activity to take place under FWDF?

-All training must be contractually agreed by 31 July 2020 (and have commenced by 31 August 2020) to be included as part of colleges' year 3 (2019-20) funding allocations.
-We expect all training provision associated with 2019-20 funding to be delivered by the end of December 2020.
-Where there are exceptional circumstances (e.g. delivery of SVQ training) colleges should contact SFC to discuss any possible revision to this deadline.
+All training must be contractually agreed by 31 July 2021 (and have commenced by 31 August 2021) to be included as part of colleges' Year 4 (AY 2020-21) funding allocations.
+We expect all training provision associated with 2020-21 funding to be delivered by the end of March 2022.
+Where there are exceptional or extenuating circumstances (e.g. delivery of SVQ training) colleges should contact SFC to discuss any possible revision to this deadline.
+SFC is aware that ongoing COVID-19 related social distancing restrictions may impact on delivery timeframes.

-Q14.
+Q12.
 What happens if the college declines an employer's FWDF application?

-The 'training needs analysis' undertaken between the college and employer should ensure an employer's identified training needs reflect FWDF criteria and priorities.
+The 'training needs analysis' undertaken between the college and employer should ensure an employer's identified training needs reflect FWDF criteria and priorities, including priority groups outlined in the guidance.
 Levy-payers should be notified by the college, in writing, if their application has been unsuccessful.
 It may be that as a result of high demand for the FWDF, the application was unsuccessful; if so, the employer's application would be held on a waiting list until funds were redistributed or until future rounds of funding became available.

 If an employer wishes to appeal a decision taken by a college they should make an approach to the SFC in the first instance.
 Approaches will be handled on a case by case basis and led by an overseeing group of SFC and Scottish Government officials.

-Q15.
+Q13.
 Where can FWDF training be delivered?